eigenvivek/DiffDRR/README.md

 This work includes a lot of real-world usecases of `DiffDRR` including
 - Using `DiffDRR` as a layer in a deep learning architecture
-- Alignming of real X-rays and rendered DRRs
+- Alignment of real X-rays and rendered DRRs
 - Achieving sub-millimeter registration accuracy very quickly

 ### X-ray Segmentation